 Middlemen force vanilla prices up

 The companies in industrialized countries that depend on vanilla beans or extract either to sell or to use in manufacturing, will pay whatever they must to keep their businesses going.
 The farmers may or may not benefit much from the higher prices.
-However, if they have continued to grow vanilla, they can finally earn a living wage or even a major windfall as the trickle-down of funds helps them.
+However, if they have continued to grow vanilla, they can finally earn a living wage or even a decent windfall as the trickle-down of funds helps them.

 How serious is the vanilla shortage?

 There is more stability when a floor price is set for vanilla as it used to be in Madagascar.
 However, vanilla was deregulated in the early 1990s and we have seen swings such as the current one since then.
-It appears that the prices will be elevated at least through much of 2017, but there is no way to know this for sure or when prices will drop.
+It appears that the prices will be elevated at least through most of 2018, but there is no way to know this for sure or when prices will drop.

 And what does this mean for bakers, bakeries, and lovers of sweet confections?